 About the American Film Institute

-AFI is America's promise to preserve the history of the motion picture, to honor the artists and their work and to educate the next generation of storytellers.
-AFI provides leadership in film, television and digital media and is dedicated to initiatives that engage the past, the present and the future of the moving image arts.
-Become an AFI Member today and play your part in American film!
+The American Film Institute is America's promise to preserve the heritage of the motion picture, to honor the artists and their work and to educate the next generation of storytellers.
+As a nonprofit educational arts organization, AFI provides leadership in film and television and is dedicated to initiatives that engage the past, the present and the future of the moving image arts.

-AFI preserves the legacy of America's film heritage for future generations through the AFI Archive, comprised of rare footage from across the history of the moving image and the AFI Catalog of Feature Films, an authoritative record of American films from 1893 to the present.
+The AFI Archive and the AFI Catalog of Feature Films preserve the legacy of America's film heritage for future generations, comprising rare footage from across the history of the moving image and compiling an authoritative record of the first 100 years of American film.

-AFI is guided by a prestigious Board of Trustees, chaired by Sir Howard Stringer, and a Board of Directors, chaired by Bob Daly, and is comprised of key figures from the entertainment, business and academic communities.
-It is led by President and CEO Bob Gazzale.
+The prestigious Board of Trustees, chaired by Kathleen Kennedy, and Board of Directors, chaired by Bob Daly, along with President and CEO Bob Gazzale, is comprised of key figures from the entertainment, business and academic communities that guide AFI.

-AFI relies on the generous financial support from people like you to provide funding for AFI programs and initiatives.
+As a nonprofit educational organization, AFI relies on the generous financial support from moving image arts enthusiasts like you to provide funding for its programs and initiatives.
+Become an AFI member today and play your part in preserving as well as making American film history.